-- Support all students learning about Aboriginal peoples; and
+- Support all students learning about Indigenous peoples; and

-- Help teachers in their efforts to bring Aboriginal knowledge into their teaching practice.
+- Help teachers in their efforts to bring Indigenous knowledge into their teaching practice.

-Surrey Schools support 2949 students who self-identify as being of Aboriginal ancestry.
-Our students of Aboriginal ancestry come from a wide-range of communities.
+Surrey Schools support 2977 students who self-identify as being of Indigenous ancestry.
+Our students of Indigenous ancestry come from a wide-range of communities.
 The Surrey Schools Aboriginal Education Enhancement Agreement outlines our vision and three goals:

 To have every Aboriginal learner graduate with dignity, purpose, and options.